-- Prazosin and terazosin (Alpha-1 antagonists) will discuss prazosin in detail. - Clonidine (alpha-2 agonist) - Anticonvulsants e.g. gabapentin, valproate, lamotrigine, topiramate - pregabalin (Lyrica) got "non-approvable" letter from FDA in 2004 for GAD but approved in Europe in 2006.
-Dizziness (30%), weight gain, sedation - tiagabine (Gabatril)
+- Prazosin and terazosin (Alpha-1 antagonists) - will discuss prazosin in detail. - Clonidine (alpha-2 agonist): uncontrolled evidence - Anticonvulsants e.g., gabapentin, valproate, lamotrigine, topiramate - MAOIs - Quetiapine (Seroquel XR): effective for GAD but FDA rejected the indication due to side effects

-Prazosin for PTSD
+Prazosin for PTSD Nightmares

-- Three placebo-controlled studies in PTSD (Raskin 2003, 2007: Taylor 2008) Two in combat vets and one in civilian trauma cases - Begin with 1 mg hs to avoid first dose orthostasis or syncope - After 3 days, increase to 2 mg hs.
-After 4 more days, increase to 4 mg hs.
-If still no response after 7 days, increase to 6 mg hs. - After another 7 days, increase to 4 mg at 3:00 pm & 6 mg at hs. - In women with civilian trauma, start 1 mg hs and increase by 1 mg weekly.
-Usual dose 3-4 mg
+- Four placebo-controlled studies in PTSD (Raskind 2003, 2007, 2013: Taylor 2008) Three in veterans and soldiers and one in civilian trauma cases (mostly women) - Dosage in men: begin with 1 mg hs to avoid first dose orthostasis or syncope - After 2 days, increase to 2 mg hs.
+After 5 more days, increase to 4 mg hs if tolerated.
+If still no response after 7 days, increase to 6 mg hs. - After another week, increase to 10 mg hs, then 15 and then 20 mg at hs with weekly increases.
+May give additional daytime dose up to 5 mg - In women, max dose is 10 mg hs and 2 mg in day